poetic/poetic-vr-boilerplate/README.md

+namesspace has changed from poeticsystems to poetic

 # To install
 A wrapper around the repo https://github.com/borismus/webvr-boilerplate for meteor.

-To use type `meteor add poeticsystems:vrboiler-plate`
+To use type `meteor add poetic:vrboiler-plate`
   * Run `meteor update` before adding package to avoid dependency issues.

 # Example usage